BaileyJM02/veoir/.coursework/coursework.md

 > - [ ] Specify and justify the solution requirements including hardware and software configuration (if appropriate).
 > - [ ] Identify and justify measurable success criteria for the proposed solution.

+> The default ListenAndServe method uses the default HTTP server.
+Some of the default values are set to extremely long values or are set to 0 (which disables them).
+Cloudflare has written an extensive blog post on how to set up a production-ready Go HTTP server and HTTP client. https://blog.cloudflare.com/the-complete-guide-to-golang-net-http-timeouts/
+>
 ## 3.2 Design of the solution

 > **To do:**